 Stations and Apparatus

-The department responds to call of service out of two stations.
-The department has 52 active members: 13 full-time and 42 Limited Service/Volunteer Employees.
-Members respond to calls for service in 4 engines, 1 ladder truck and 1 utility truck.
-The fire division currently runs 1,300 calls for service annually.
+The Knightdale Fire Department responds to calls for service out of three stations.
+The department has 75 active members: 42 full-time and 33 Limited Service/Volunteer Employees.
+Members respond to calls for service in 3 engines, 1 ladder truck and 1 utility truck.
+The fire division currently runs 1,848 calls for service annually.

 The fire department offers station tours and fire safety talks to citizens and visitors of the Town of Knightdale.
-It is best that you call and schedule an appointment to ensure that personnel will be at the station and available to take you on the tour.
-You may schedule a tour by dialing, (919) 217-2271 or by Filling Out Our On-Line Station Tour Inquiry Form.
+It is best to schedule an appointment to ensure that personnel will be at the station and available to take you on the tour.
+You may schedule a tour by calling (919) 217-2271.

 The department operates four Class A Engines, one ladder truck, and one utility truck.